afser10/immo-documentation-TEST/web-app/content/en/docs/prologue/Orders List/Status.md

 ---

 ## Home page
-This diagram shows the whole workflow.
+This diagram shows the work workflow.

 ![figure](/Workflow01.jpg "")

 ### NEW
 ![figure](/FFstatusnew.jpg "")

-* **NEW** - Supervisor opens the Order with the “Pencil” button.
+* Supervisor opens the Order with the “Pencil” button.
 Check the attached files, Furnished Floor Plan Information, etc. Edits the order settings if necessary (adds floors, adjusts floors names…)

   Gives a comment to Drafter on the specifications, additional information.
 Assigns the Order to a Drafter ->  Clicks on the “Set Ready” -> The order is ready for being started by the assigned user (TO_DO)